microsoft/CSS-Exchange/docs/Admin/CrossTenantMailboxMigrationValidation.md

 - Because not all scenarios allow access to both tenants by the same person, this will also allow you to collect the source tenant and mailbox information and wrap it into a zip file so the target tenant admin can use it as a source to validate against.

-The script will prompt you to connect to your source and target tenants for EXO and AAD as needed You can decide to run the checks for the source mailbox and target mailuser (individually or by providing a CSV file), for the organization settings described above, collect the source information and compress it to a zip file that can be used by the target tenant admins, or use the collected zip file as a source to validate the target objects and configurations against it.
+The script will prompt you to connect to your source and target tenants for EXO and AAD as needed You can decide to run the checks for the source mailbox and target MailUser (individually or by providing a CSV file), for the organization settings described above, collect the source information and compress it to a zip file that can be used by the target tenant admins, or use the collected zip file as a source to validate the target objects and configurations against it.

 ### PRE-REQUISITES: